taiwofasae/scratchjr/web-client/README.md

 **Crucially, it is the `window.tablet` object mock that intercepts native calls, which enables browser-based clicks and prevents the UI from hanging.**

-*Note for Taiwo Fasae: The bridge is designed to be type-agnostic.
-It handles both `string` and `object` payloads from the ScratchJr core, ensuring that pre-parsed payloads do not cause JSON parsing errors.*

 ## Feature Guide
 The web client includes an `auto-loader.js` script that will soon support loading remote projects via a URL parameter.